 It is essential to exclude other conditions that overlap with a trapped nerve, such as an inflamed nerve from medical diseases, local inflammation from muscles and tendons, and nerve trapping from above (sciatica or piriformis syndrome).

-Does tarsal tunnel syndrome show on MRI?
+Does tarsal tunnel syndrome show on an MRI?

-Treatments of nerve pain in lower leg
+Treatments for nerve pain in lower leg

 Finally, surgery to release the pinched nerve can be considered.
-However, surgery should only be considered when other treatments have been tried and imaging or injection has confirmed the cause.
+However, surgery should only be considered when other treatments have been tried, and imaging or injection has confirmed the cause.

 I had sciatica for 6 weeks now the pain in back is slowly going .but now the pain is on top of my calf muscle leading to my ankle .many years ago I was involved in a I.e.d explosion in Iraq witch left 3 toes on my right foot with no nerves what can I do to stop the pain at the back of my right calf